Razyapoo/Indoor-Positioning-System/Archive/Journal/software.md

   6. During tests in dormitory and in school I realized that the maximal estimated distance is around 9~9,5 meters.
 Is it true?

   - in the dormitory I had bad light conditions
-  - in school there is a big whole behind at distance 10 m.
+  - in school there is a big wall behind at distance 10 m.
 May be that is the reason?